jakobringler/blog/content/notes/Common Attributes.md

 @rest // Used by procedural patterns and textures to stick on deforming and animated surfaces.
 Stores the P of a rest position
 @uv // UV texture coordinates (point/vertex)
 @v // point velocity. can be used for motionblur calculation
+@w // angular velocity used for rbd generally
+@force // used in simulation for many solvers that don't like you to edit v directly, but v will be calculated after updating force

 // Vector4
 @orient // local orientation of a point (represented as a quaternion)